Multisectoral Approaches

 More information to follow

-Establishment of a multisectoral strategy in order to prevent transmission of Aedes-borne diseases in the city of Manta, a coastal region of Ecuador
+Establishing a multisectoral strategy to prevent transmission of Aedes-borne diseases in the coastal city of Manta, Ecuador

 Zika, Dengue and Chikungunya: Multisectoral approaches for developing solutions applicable to public health for very poor people living in and around the biggest open dump in Latin America in Brasilia, Brazil